Everyone deals with a dead car battery at some time in their lives, but there are conditions that make it unfavorable to jump a car.

 Can You Jump Start a Car in the Rain?

 People can resist up to 10,000 ohms of resistance.
-With a 12-volt battery, you are dealing with 0.012 amps, so it’s not going to affect the body as long as you do everything correctly.
+With a 12-volt battery, you are dealing with 0.012 amps, so it’s not going to affect your body as long as you do everything correctly.

 Dangers of Jump Starting a Car